 And this is definitely the opposite for solo travelers, who will feel right at home provided they pick the perfect destination to visit.
 Enter our round-up.
 We’ve made a list of the best countries in Asia for independent explorers (though we’d love to hear where else you’d recommend in the comments below!).

-Anyway, we love the following five destinations to travel as Solo Traveler, and we reckon you will too:
+Anyway, we love the following five destinations to travel as a Solo Traveler, and we reckon you will too:

 We have put this Southeast Asian entry on the top of the list, but visit Vietnam and you’ll see why it makes the cut.
 It has nature and the culture, the food, and the fun.
 It’s also pretty easy to get around, thanks to a well-developed train system, and it’s varied enough that it’ll satisfy every sort of solo traveler.

 Big city lover?
 Cool, head to Ho Chi Minh City or bustling capital, Hanoi.
 Super into Vietnamese cuisine?
 You’ll go crazy for this 12-day food trip and the food and coffee guides to the country.
 Or are you more into nature and picturesque scenery?
 The mountains of Sapa, world heritage site of Halong Bay, and idyllic beaches of Nha Trang have got you covered.

 The Vietnamese also speak pretty good English, so getting around and doing your thing as a solo traveler really isn’t hard.
 One thing we would advise is to emotionally prepare for motorbikes aplenty – they’re the most common form of transport here, so either join the crowd and rent one or become brave enough to ensure that crossing the motorbike-filled road doesn’t take an hour (a very real possibility in Hanoi).